Yamamoto, Isoroku, born 04-04-1884 in the village of Kushigun Sonshomura on Hokkaido.

 Death and burial ground of Yamamoto, Isoroku Takano.

-Yamamoto, age 57, is buried on the Tama Reien Cemetery in Tokyo.
-Close by the graves of the Commander 2nd Guard Regiment General Korechika Anami, the Russian spy Richard Sorge, Commander of the IJA 10th Division, General Kazushige Ugaki, commander 4th Fleet, the Principal of Naval Academy in Eta-jima, General Shiigeyoshi Inoue, Admiral Nishizo Tsukahara, and “Tiger of Maleisië”, Conqueror of Nederlands Oost-Indië, General Tomayuki Yamashito.
+On the Tama Reien Cemetery in Tokyo, also close by the graves of the Commander 2nd Guard Regiment General Korechika Anami, the Russian spy Richard Sorge, Commander of the IJA 10th Division, General Kazushige Ugaki, commander 4th Fleet, the Principal of Naval Academy in Eta-jima, General Shiigeyoshi Inoue, Admiral Nishizo Tsukahara, and “Tiger of Maleisië”, Conqueror of Nederlands Oost-Indië, General Tomayuki Yamashito.